Subcutaneous fluids are fluids given under the skin. This means they can

 workload on the kidneys, plus it can flush out certain nutrients, reduce

 potassium levels and raise sodium levels.
+Sodium is a

 Staged management of chronic kidney disease in

-dogs and cats (2009), a Presentation to the 34th World
+dogs and cats (2009) Polzin D Presentation to the 34th World

-Small Animal Veterinary Association World Congress, Dr David Polzin
+Small Animal Veterinary Association World Congress

 states "Because recent evidence suggests excessive sodium intake may